PixelHole/Chip-13/README.md

 ## Get started!
 get started using the program by reading the [Quickstart guide](Documentation/Quick start/Quickstart.md)! or if you know what you're in for and just want to see the available instructions, you can check out chip-13's instruction set [here](Documentation/instructions/Instructions.md)!

+for more specific tutorials and articles, visit the [Tutorials](Documentation/Tutorials/Tutorials.md) article